Freight Shipping from New York City to Cleveland

 How much does it cost to ship freight from New York City to Cleveland?

-Full truckload (FTL) rates from New York City, NY to Cleveland, OH currently range from $1,129-$1,391 for a standard dry van load over the 525-mile route.
+Full truckload (FTL) rates from New York City, NY to Cleveland, OH currently range $1,129-$1,391 (roughly $2.17-$2.66 per mile over 525 miles).
 LTL shipments typically cost $489-$846 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to Cleveland?

-Standard FTL transit from New York City to Cleveland is approximately 10 hrs by truck over 525 miles.
+Standard FTL transit from New York City to Cleveland is approximately 10 hrs by truck over 525 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Howland Hook Marine Terminal (Staten Island) to Norfolk Southern Cleveland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for New York City to Cleveland freight?